Nato sounds alarm over ‘massive’ Chinese military buildup and Taiwan invasion threat

 Any outbreak of hostilities could quickly draw in the US, which maintains key alliances in the region, supplies Taiwan with advanced weaponry, and is legally obligated to respond to threats against the island.

 In its Worldwide Threat Assessment report last month, the US Defence Intelligence Agency said China could seize Taiwan’s smaller outlying islands as a tactic to intimidate the government in Taipei.
-The report argued that seizing and attempting to annex these islands was among a number of military options available to Beijing as it continued to threaten Taiwan with an invasion.
+The report argued that seizing and attempting to annex these islands was among a number of military options available to Beijing.

-Mr Rutte said China’s rapidly expanding military capabilities were evident from the global rise of its defence companies and that the country was preparing for real geopolitical power projection.
+Mr Rutte said China’s rapidly expanding military capabilities were evident from the global rise of its defence companies and that the country was preparing for a future of geopolitical dominance.

 Speaking at a pre-summit press conference, Mr Rutte said Nato was working to grow more capable and that its leaders were set to take big steps to strengthen the alliance’s power.
 He described this as making Nato “stronger, fairer, and more lethal”.

-A central part of the proposed transformation, he said, was a major increase in military spending, with member states aiming to raise the benchmark to five per cent of their GDP, more than doubling the longstanding two per cent target.
+A central part of the proposed transformation, he said, was a major increase in military spending, with member states aiming to raise the benchmark to 5 per cent of their GDP, more than doubling the longstanding 2 per cent target.

 It would also involve “a concerted effort to ramp up defence industry across the alliance, bringing not only greater security but also more jobs.
 And a continued focus on support for Ukraine, alongside the pursuit of a just and lasting end to Russia’s war of aggression”, he said.
 “All of this is essential to keeping our 1 billion citizens safe.”